st-ty1/Artix_dd-wrt/README.md

 Correct building of some of the external kernel modules in Makefile.brcm3x and Makefile.northstar needs some amendments.
 Already tested, will be uploaded as updated patch, too.

+In some of its firmware, DD-WRT has included python3 (i.e. python3.8).
+As Artix already uses python 3.12, older versions of python, e.g. python3.8, cannot be cross-compiled on Artix for DD-WRT.
+So I'll try to cross-compile python 3.12.
+Keep you up-to-date.

 # Artix_dd-wrt

 #### WARNING: